banner

 }

 At this point, the InputChannel has been created and associated with the socket.
-Through the previous introduction, we know that when obtaining input events, it reads messages from the client-side socket and encapsulates them into events, then passes them to the upper layer.
+Through the previous introduction, we know that when obtaining input events, it is read from the socket of the client-side and packaged into events, then passed to the upper layer.
 However, we find a problem here: where does the data in the client-side socket come from?
-Let's look back at the openInputChannel method of WindowState.
+Let's take a look at the openInputChannel method of WindowState.

 In the openInputChannel method, the server-side InputChannel is registered to InputManagerService.